nens/threedi-docs/source/h_onedee_flow.rst

 1D Network
 ----------

 In the most abstract form, a 1D network can be viewed as a combination of nodes and lines.
-Such a network is translated to a grid, as described in :ref:`1dgrid`.
-The nodes and the connections have their own characteristics, like cross-section shapes, reference levels etc. Based on those, cross-sectional areas, storage and flow is computed.
+Such a network is comparable to a grid in a 1D setting, as described in :ref:`1dgrid`.
+The nodes and lines have their own characteristics, like cross-section shapes, reference levels etc. Based on those, cross-sectional areas, storage and flow is computed.

 .. figure:: image/1dnetworkabstract.png
    :figwidth: 400 px